lastguru-net/emp/content/posts/2025/getting-started.md

 - **Site Metadata**: Title, description, author, and locale settings.
 - **Images**: Paths for the sidebar profile image, favicon, and OpenGraph default image.
 - **Pixels**: Analytics and tracking pixels.
+- **Pagination**: number of posts per page, and the link prefixes for author/tag pages.

 This file is the starting point for setting up your site.